AMALAS (AMAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AMALAS Historical Price

-According to the latest data gathered on AMALAS live price page, the current price of AMALAS is 0.083619USD.
-The circulating supply of AMALAS(AMAL) is 1.44M AMAL , giving it a market capitalization of $120.27K.
+According to the latest data gathered on AMALAS live price page, the current price of AMALAS is 0.083719USD.
+The circulating supply of AMALAS(AMAL) is 1.44M AMAL , giving it a market capitalization of $120.41K.

 The AMALAS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AMAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.